uni-halle/gerbil/README.md

  * `fastq`, `fastq.gz`, `fastq.bz2`
  * `fasta`, `fasta.gz`, `fastq.bz2`
  * `staden`
  * `txt`: A plain text file with one path per line.
+This way, multiple input files can be processed at once.

 ## Output Format